richardaspinall/slack-all-breakdowns/README.md

 2. Underneath click **Create New Shortcut** choosing **Global** > Next > Fill out the details (the name and description will appear in Slack and the Callback ID isn't used within this app but is mandatory).
 3. Head to the **Install App** tab and install the app.
 4. In the project folder create a `.env` file within the `/modals` directory.
 Add a `BOTTOKEN` variable and set it to the **Bot User OAuth Acccess Token** from the "Install App" tab.
-5. In Slack head to any channel and click the lightning bolt next to the input > Search for the name from step 2 and trigger the modal view in: `/modals/modal_views/view1.json` to open
+5. In Slack head to any channel and click the lightning bolt next to the input > Search for the name from step2 and trigger the modal view in: `/modals/modal_views/view1.json` to open

 #### Scopes